kstenschke/doShell/README.md

 * Support the same language on linux and mac os
 * Keep commands as short as possible, while as much self-explanatory as possible
+* Don't reinvent the wheel: invoke and reference existing tools

 ## Modes of Operation